What Is Inpatient Detox Like?

 - Clonidine

-According to the National Institute on Drug Abuse, these medications increase retention in treatment and decrease drug use.
+These medications increase retention in treatment and decrease drug use.

 Contact Detox.com to find treatment programs that provide medications.

 Alcohol-dependent individuals also need medications during withdrawal.
 This is because the symptoms they experience can turn dangerous—even deadly—in an instant.
-The most common medications used during inpatient detox for alcohol include
+The most common medications used during inpatient detox for alcohol include:

 - Naltrexone